-1) The public agency will ensure that assistive technology devices or services or both will be available to a child with a disability, if required, as a part of: a) Special education, b) Related services, and c) Supplementary aids and services.
+Highland Free School will ensure that assistive technology devices or services or both will be available to a child with a disability, if required, as a part of: a) Special education, b) Related services, and c) Supplementary aids and services.

-2) On a case-by-case basis, the public agency will ensure the use of school-purchased assistive technology devices in a child's home or other setting if the child's IEP Team determines that the child needs access to those devices in order to receive FAPE.
+On a case-by-case basis, Highland Free School will ensure the use of school purchased assistive technology devices in a child's home or other setting if the child's IEP team determines that the child needs access to those devices in order to receive FAPE.